Toward Trustworthy Portrait Editing: Evaluation of Demographic Misrepresentation in I2I Models: Model Configuration

-\textbf{FLUX.2-dev}~\cite{flux-2-2025} is a 32-billion-parameter rectified flow transformer developed by Black Forest Labs.
-The model employs a latent flow matching approach with a Multimodal Diffusion Transformer (MM-DiT) architecture, incorporating a high-resolution Variational Autoencoder (VAE) and T5 text encoder.
-It supports both text-to-image generation and instruction-based image editing, with output resolutions up to 4 megapixels.
+\textbf{FLUX.2-dev}~\cite{flux-2-2025} is a 32B rectified flow transformer (Black Forest Labs) using a Multimodal Diffusion Transformer (MM-DiT) architecture with a T5 text encoder, supporting instruction-based editing at up to 4 megapixels.

-\textbf{Step1X-Edit-v1p2}~\cite{liu2025step1x} is a 19-billion-parameter open-source image editing framework developed by Stepfun.
-The architecture integrates a Multimodal Large Language Model (MLLM) based on Qwen-VL for semantic understanding with a Diffusion Transformer (DiT) for image generation.
-A Token Refiner module bridges these components by converting MLLM embeddings into compact textual representations.
+\textbf{Step1X-Edit-v1p2}~\cite{liu2025step1x} is a 19B open-source framework (Stepfun) that integrates a Qwen-VL-based multimodal LLM for semantic understanding with a Diffusion Transformer (DiT), bridged by a Token Refiner module that converts MLLM embeddings into compact textual representations.

-\textbf{Qwen-Image-Edit-2511}~\cite{wu2025qwen} is a 20-billion-parameter multimodal diffusion transformer developed by Alibaba's Qwen team.
-The model employs a dual-pathway processing system: a semantic control pathway powered by Qwen2.5-VL (7B parameters) for contextual understanding, and a visual appearance control pathway using a VAE for encoding texture and color information.
-These representations are fused by the MMDiT core to enable semantically coherent and visually accurate edits.
+\textbf{Qwen-Image-Edit-2511}~\cite{wu2025qwen} is a 20B multimodal diffusion transformer (Alibaba) with a dual-pathway architecture: a semantic control pathway using Qwen2.5-VL (7B) and a visual appearance pathway using a VAE, fused by an MMDiT core.